Available as a wild module

 Mid-term assignment: Critical Commentary (1,500 words) 25%

 Indicative Reading List:

-e) Reading and listening to texts in Spanish.
+5 Read and listen to texts in Spanish.